engrmahabub/wee/syntax/syntax.md

 * must use at least one modifier { =:, +:, *:, ~:, ... }
 * can modify multiple variables separated with comma
 * can execute multiple expressions separated with comma
+* can''t create a new variable, you must use let for it

 **Examples:**
 ```